HyperTag/documentation/src/content/enterprise-destinations/google-analytics.md

 All GA API calls require specific properties to be sent regardless of the event type that's being triggered, page or track.
 This section allows you to define all the properties that are common for all API calls that'll go to GA.

-Here's how this section should look like for GA:
+Here's how this section should look for GA:

 ```json
 "general": [